-Note: Courses of study required for qualification to practise Medicine are controlled by law in a number of Acts relating to Medicine.
+Note: Courses of study required for qualification to practice Medicine are controlled by law in a number of Acts relating to Medicine.

-Admission to First Year of Medicine Courses - Session 2000-2001
+Admission to Foundation Year of Medicine Courses - Session 2001-2002

-Information on the application procedure may be obtained from the Central Applications Office, Tower House, Eglinton Street, Galway; (tel: 091-509 800) information on admission requirements may be obtained from the Admissions Office, University College Dublin, Belfield, Dublin 4 (tel: 01-706 1425/1426).
+Information on the application procedure may be obtained from the Central Applications Office, Tower House, Eglinton Street, Galway; (tel: 091-509 800) information on admission requirements may be obtained from the Admissions Office, University College Dublin, Belfield, Dublin 4 (tel: 01-716 1425/1426).

-Admission Requirements - Session 2000-2001
+Admission Requirements - Session 2001-2002